 Swallow Robin Hall

-Swallow Robin Hall was built in 1917 under the famous African-American architect Samuel Plato, who has buildings that appear in the National Register of Historic Places.
+Swallow Robin Hall was built in 1916 under the famous African-American architect Samuel Plato, who has buildings that appear in the National Register of Historic Places.
 Closed in 1986 for failing to meet fire safety standards, the historic hall was renovated and reopened four years later through the urging of Taylor conservationists.
 Swallow Robin is the oldest remaining hall on campus and Taylor’s third oldest building.
-It is co-ed and houses just 75 students, making it the smallest hall on campus and lends to the hall's family feel.
+It is co-ed and houses just 75 students, making it the smallest hall on campus and strengthening its family feel.

 Residents often hang out in the downstairs lounge, which feels very much like a “family room” away from home.
-Hall activities include weekly all-hall worship; an annual large-scale Rock, Paper, Scissors tournament; and a yearly ‘Swalloween’ Party.
+Hall activities include weekly all-hall worship, a yearly "Swalloween" Party and an annual large-scale Rock, Paper, Scissors tournament.
 Each year the residents of Swallow Robin host Swallow Robini, an Italian dinner prepared and served by students, which transforms the lounge into an Italian restaurant.

 Namesake: Sarah Swallow and Leah Robins